-The following table sets forth information as of February 10, 2006, as to persons or groups known to the Company to be beneficial owners of more than five percent of the outstanding Common Stock of the Company.
+The following table sets forth information as of February 20, 2006, as to persons or groups known to the Company to be beneficial owners of more than five percent of the outstanding Common Stock of the Company.

 Title of Class Name and Address of Beneficial Owner Shares Beneficially Owned Percent of Class

 Common Stock, Dodge & Cox 20,125,285(1) 11.6%

 \$1.00 par value One Sansome St., 35th Floor

 San Francisco, California 94104

-[Others to be determined after

-Schedule 13G filing deadline]
+Common Stock, Capital Research and Management Company 9,340,000(2) 5.4%

+\$1.00 par value 333 South Hope Street

+Los Angeles, CA 90071

+Common Stock, Lord, Abbett & Co.
+LLC 8,674,313(3) 5.0%

+\$1.00 par value 90 Hudson Street

+Jersey City, NJ 07302

-(1) This information is based upon information included in a Schedule 13G/ A filed by Dodge & Cox on February 3, 2006.
+- (1) This information is based upon information included in a Schedule 13G/ A filed by Dodge & Cox on February 3, 2006.
 Dodge & Cox is a registered investment adviser.
-The reported shares are beneficially owned by clients of Dodge & Cox, which clients may include registered investment companies and/or employee benefit plans, pension funds, endowment funds or other institutional clients.
+The reported shares are beneficially owned by clients of Dodge & Cox, which clients may include registered investment companies and/or employee benefit plans, pension funds, endowment funds or other institutional clients. - (2) This information is based upon information included in a Schedule 13G/A filed by Capital Research and Management Company on February 10, 2006.
+Capital Research and Management Company is a registered investment advisor.
+Capital Research and Management Company is deemed to be the beneficial owner of the reported shares as a result of acting as an investment advisor to various registered investment companies. - (3) This information is based upon information included in a Schedule 13G filed by Lord, Abbett & Co.
+LLC on February 14, 2006.
+Lord, Abbett & Co.
+LLC is a registered investment advisor.
+Lord, Abbett is deemed to be the beneficial owner of the reported shares as a result of its management of investment accounts for corporations, institutions and individuals.